Thursday, February 22, 2018

 It's killing time!

-KillThings, by Orm of Digi Tallis, is a 3D first-person shoot 'em up in a similar vein to something like Wolfenstein.
-Alas, it was never finished, but it is still very playable and I'm impressed by the speed of its 3D engine which is both fast and fluent.
-What's more, is the mapping screen which works just like the one seen in Doom - love it!!
+KillThings, by Orm of Digi Tallis, is a 3D first-person shooter similar to something like Wolfenstein.
+Alas, it was never finished, but it is still very playable, and I'm impressed by the speed of its 3D engine, which is both fast and fluent.
+What's more, is the mapping screen which works just like the one in Doom - love it!!

-Sadly, it's unfinished and there is no audio effects and also little to do other than wander stark corridors looking for a bug-eyed stickman to kill.
-Still, the potential is staggering when you think about what's completed for this development release.
-I wonder how it might have ended?
-Oh, there is a level editor if you're feeling bravely creative?
-Go on, I dare 'ya.
+Sadly, there are no audio effects and little to do other than wander stark corridors looking for a bug-eyed stickman to kill.
+Still, the potential is staggering when you think about what's completed for this unfinished version.
+Interestingly, there is a level editor if you're feeling bravely creative.
+Go on, I dare ya.

-Whilst the gameplay is whizzing about above, let's check out a couple of screenshots of the map and editor...
+Let's check out a couple of screenshots of the map and level editor...

-The mapping tool works like a dream, much like we saw in Doom!
+The game's mapping function works like a dream, much like we saw in Doom!

 Why not design your own levels using the editor?